plumprc/time-series-analysis/UCR_achive.md

 important ref
-* “Matrix Profile XII: MPdist
+* Matrix Profile XII: MPdist
-* The great time series classification bake off
-* Optimizing Dynamic Time Warping’s window width for time series data mining applications
 * Generating synthetic time series to augment sparse datasets

 Data
 * format: class + time_seq
-* TODO: HIVE-COTE, z-normalization
+* notice lots of ... benefits from z-normalization?
+For maintain more semantic information, some of classes are not applied z-normalization
 * time series of different lengths:
   * pad NaN for length consistency in storing data
   * add low amplitude random numbers in computing baseline